For a general introduction please see Intellectual Property at UNI.

 Offers technical, financial, and support services through classes, counseling, and a business resource library.

-The Office of Sponsored Programs (OSP) web site is intended to be informational only.
-The OSP gives no warranty as to the accuracy or completeness of information provided in this site or via its related links.
+The Office of Research & Sponsored Programs (RSP) web site is intended to be informational only.
+The RSP gives no warranty as to the accuracy or completeness of information provided in this site or via its related links.
 This site is not intended to provide legal advice, and should not be relied upon as such.
 Legal advice for your particular needs should be obtained from a licensed attorney.